-The Board currently consists of six non-executive Directors, Robert Kirkby, Mark Florance, Ian Cadby, Nicky McCabe, Krystyna Nowak and Hugh Young who each held office throughout the year.
+The Board currently consists of five non-executive Directors, Robert Kirkby, Mark Florance, Ian Cadby, Nicky McCabe and Krystyna Nowak who each held office throughout the year.
+Hugh Young retired as a Director at the Annual General Meeting ("AGM") on 10 May 2023.